-Some Tier 4 students will require a visa to visit the EU; take a look at our Schengen visa guidance.
+Some Tier 4 and Student visa holders will require a visa to visit the EU; take a look at Schengen visa guidance.

 This category has replaced the Tier 1 Graduate Entrepreneur visa.
 For Strathclyde students who have completed a degree programme at Strathclyde and wish to remain in the UK after their studies are complete to develop a new innovative, viable and scalable business idea.
 See the Stathclyde Inspire's Start-Up Visa website for eligibility information.
 To be eligible for this visa engagement with Strathclyde Inspire, the University's entrepreneurship programme, is required for at least 6 months.

-Exam board decisions may have an impact on a student's Tier 4 visa and immigration status.
-Further information can be found in our Tier 4 and Exam Boards guide.
+Exam board decisions may have an impact on a student's Tier 4 or Student visa and immigration status.
+Further information can be found in our guidance.

 Inviting Family and Friends